fbpx

 2. How does a workflow engine work?

-The simplest way to think of a workflow is in terms of: “If A happens, then B happens” sequence.
+The simplest way to think of a workflow is in terms of a consequence and action: “If A happens, then B happens”.

-“If a new diary appointment is created, then the assigned engineer will get a notification.”
+A typical workflow for a plumbing business using software would be: “If a new job appointment is created, then the assigned engineer will get a notification about the job.”

-With different workflows in place, you can more reliably take care of tedious tasks.
-You’ll also reduce the likelihood that human error will cause delays or problems.
+With different workflows, you can more reliably take care of all sorts of tasks and save time.
+They can also reduce the likelihood that human error will cause delays or problems, like forgetting to assign an engineer, or neglecting to confirm an appointment’s been booked.

 3. What are the benefits of a workflow engine?

-A workflow engine’s true value is in simplifying day-to-day tasks and saving time.
+A workflow engine’s value is in simplifying tasks.
+Ultimately, it’s about improving efficiency.

-• More transparency so it’s easy to track processes and find information
+• Greater transparency so it’s easy to track processes and find information

 • Improved customer experiences with faster response times

-• Crystal clear accountability so the responsibility for tasks is always apparent
+• Crystal clear accountability so the responsibility for tasks is apparent

 To demonstrate the value of a workflow in more detail, let’s take invoicing as an example.